7 Cluster Analysis

 points that are closely packed together and treats points in low-density

 regions as outliers.
-DBSCAN is implemented in package dbscan
+DBSCAN is implemented in package dbscan.

 library(dbscan)